-Losartan use in the 2nd and/or 3rd trimester of pregnancy can cause other pregnancy-related problems, such as low levels of amniotic fluid (called oligohydramnios).
+Based on the studies reviewed, use of losartan in the 2nd and/or 3rd trimester of pregnancy can cause other pregnancy-related problems, such as low levels of amniotic fluid (called oligohydramnios).
 Low levels of amniotic fluid can lead to poor lung and skull development, joint contractures (joints become stiff and unable to move), and growth restriction in the fetus.
 Oligohydramnios can also increase the need for an early delivery through induction of labor or C-section.
 In some cases, oligohydramnios could cause fetal demise.

-Low blood pressure, kidney disease, and kidney failure have also been reported in babies exposed to losartan during pregnancy.
+Low blood pressure, kidney disease, and kidney failure has been reported in babies exposed to losartan during pregnancy.
 In some cases, the affected infant died from these complications.

-Because of these possible complications, it is usually recommended that women who are pregnant stop taking losartan under their healthcare provider's guidance.
+Because of these possible complications, it is usually recommended that people who are pregnant stop taking losartan under their healthcare provider's guidance.
 It is important to talk with your healthcare provider before you stop taking losartan.
 They can talk with you about the best way to treat your condition during pregnancy.
 Some untreated conditions can also increase risks to a pregnancy.